 Companies engaging in eligible business activities and interested in the three to five year property tax exemption on eligible purchases should begin by confirming whether they’re located (or will be located) within an enterprise zone.
 Companies must then submit an application for entrance into the program and authorization to claim the property tax exemption prior to commencing construction or making any investments.

 The property tax exemption is available to manufacturing, processing, and shipping businesses as well as a range of support operations, including headquarters and call centers, within an enterprise zone.
 Retail, construction, financial, and certain other activities are ineligible; hotel and resort businesses are eligible only in certain zones.

 To qualify, these businesses must increase their full-time, permanent employment within the enterprise zone by at least 10 percent and make a minimum investment of $50,000.
 In special cases, exceptions may apply to the hiring requirement.
 For example, if you’re new to a zone, you may need to hire only one employee.
-Business Oregon provides a map of the state’s enterprise zones and boundaries on its Web site.

 What Property Qualifies?